Dogs. They’re fluffy, friendly, and all around great.

-If you have a strong stomach, or care about the health of your dog, read on to learn about some of the grossest dog diseases they can contract, and what you can do about them.
+If you have a strong stomach, or care about the health of your dog, read on to learn about some of the grossest afflictions they can contract, and what you can do about them.

 Projectile, yellow, slime mold – dog vomit comes in, forgive the turn of phrase, many flavors.
 (Note: Dog vomit slime mold is a type of fungus.
 If your dog is actually vomiting mold, skip this article and go straight to the vet.)

 Why is my dog vomiting?
 Just like in humans, dog vomit is caused by a number of issues.
 She might have eaten too quickly, or is allergic to a certain food.
 Maybe she ate something she shouldn’t have, whether it’s human food (Thanksgiving is a rough time for dogs) or stuffing from a toy.

 Dogs suffering from canine distemper, parvovirus, or any number of diseases might also have symptoms that include vomiting.